lemotdesign/one-click-hugo-cms/site/content/what-kind-of-wood-do-termites-like/_index.md

 ---
-title: What Kind Of Wood Do Termites Like?
+title: What Kind of Wood do Termites Like?
 image: img/angry-termites.jpg
 what_kind_of_wood_do_termites_like_entries:
   - text: >-